 But enough about how much I love the machine, and on to the craft that I made with my Glow Forge.
-It is a DIY modern tree advent calendar!
-And it goes perfectly with the 80’s Christmas theme I have going on this year!
+It goes perfectly with the 80’s Christmas theme I have going on this year!

 Is that not the cutest?!
 The ornaments are all hanging on a little brass finishing nail and can be removed to hang up each day or removed counting down.
 Or just leave them all up and flip each one over each day to reveal an advent activity like baking cookies, reading a Christmas themed book, or donating a new toy to a family in need.